Hair Coloring

 Guess what happened next:

-I wasn’t allergic to that hair dye, my hair wasn’t too low either, then what could be the cause of the reaction?
-Many more questions kept running through my mind until I decided to check the expiring date.
+Many more questions kept running through my mind until I decided to check the expiry date.

 Boom!
 It has expired four months after last year’s Christmas.